-For years, Information Technology (IT) focused on physical platforms ? the computers and the software that ran on them.
+For years, Information Technology (IT) focused on physical platforms and the computers and software that ran on them.

 IT costs were capital expenditures that purchased these products initially, and as they reached the end of their lifespans, more capital expenditures were incurred to replace them.

 This was the normal way to do business and this model was the standard for decades.

 The rapid changes in physical platforms led to an undesirable result: companies found they had equipment that was considered obsolete more quickly than ever before, and that drove costs up to try and keep the infrastructure modernized.

 Sometimes companies try and beat this trend by over-buying computing capacity in the hopes that a company could grow into it before the hardware became obsolete.
 As server virtualization became more common, and internet bandwidth came down in price.
 This opened up a new paradigm: buying IT capabilities as an ongoing service.

 - Increased agility: it’s fast and easy to build out computing capacity in the cloud, and it’s easy to adjust that computing capacity, so companies can buy only what they need when they need it.
 Some services can be allocated dynamically, too.

 - The shift of IT expenditures from capital expenditure to operational expenditure: this makes managing cash flow easier.

 - Decreased consumption of space and power for physical servers in the office.

 - Protection from hardware and software obsolescence: the cloud provider handles ensuring up-to-date versions of hardware and software are being used.